arabiaweather/Raindrops-TQServer/README.md

 TQServer is very easy to setup and use and does not require hard work to get it up and running, it also has a very small footprint to keep it fast, and not to take up alot of server resources.

+Features
+- Fast response server
+- Smart File based, using ASYNC methods and yet keeping content integrity
+- Push Notification to a URL when new item added
+- REST APIs to do all what you need to do
+- Transactional Pop methods to allow Commits and Rollbacks

 Installation
 ---